crossbario/autobahn-js/doc/programming.rst

 Including Autobahn
 ------------------

-We need to include the |ab| library in our JavaScript.
+We need to include the **Autobahn|JS** library in our JavaScript.
 There are :doc:`instructions <gettingstarted>` for how to do this in the browser and in Node.js.
 This also links to available WAMP routers.
 In this documentation use of `Crossbar.io <http://crossbar.io>`_ is assumed, but examples should work with other routers as well.

 .. _establishing-wamp-connection: